gabrielbit/laravel-backoffice/README.md

 Use this CRUDs to administrate users and groups.
 Make sure only administrators can access this pages!

+## Persistent URLs
+The Backoffice can use persistent URLs to improve navigation (i.e.: Keeping filters used in listings).
+To use this the route to persist should have the configuration option `persistent => true` and your backoffice route group should include the filter:

+* `backoffice.urls.persist` (will save the url in session)

+The package provides a `PersistentUrl` object, that will help you build the urls that are persisted (falling back to the original url if no session key is found. `PersistentUrl` will use `digbang/security` `SecureUrl` to build secure URLs. *Be aware that the object will only persist GET requests.
+All other methods will not get persisted, but will be handled transparently by `SecureUrl`.*

 ## Contributing
 This project is being developed with [PHPSpec](http://phpspec.net).
 It is recommended to generate specifications for each new feature added.